Entanglement entropy, Monte Carlo event generators, and soft gluons DIScovery: Evolution equation and parton shower and simulation of entropy

-From the formula above, we see that since $\ln(1-z_M)<0$, the term depending on $z_M$ gives a negative contribution, and as $z_M$ increases, this contribution becomes even more negative.
-Thus, this term decreases the entropy and it may happen that the overall contribution from the starting distribution and the Sudakov factor may become negative.
-At this stage, one has clearly left the region of phase space where $xg(x, Q^2) \gg 1$ and as a consequence Eq.~\eqref{eq:entropy} is no longer applicable.
-Therefore, to obtain increasing and positive entropy, one needs resolved real emissions, and increasing $z_M$ in the real emission part of the kernel will lead to an overall increasing and positive definite entropy that we are going to discuss in the following sections using Monte Carlo simulations.
-One can also see that at the initial scale, i.e., $\mu = \mu_0$, the entire contribution to entropy comes from the nonperturbative part, since $\ln(\mu^2/\mu_0^2) $ evaluated at initial scale yields zero.
+To finally briefly illustrate the effect of finite $z_M$, we determine the gluon distribution with no emissions, $xg_{ne}(x,\mu^2)$, i.e. the starting distribution together with resummed unresolved and virtual corrections only, provided by the first term of the RHS of Eq. \eqref{EvolEqSudakov}.
+To allow for an analytic evaluation, we ignore here powers of $(1-\zM)$ One finds

+Since $\ln(1-z_M)<0$, the term depending on $z_M$ gives a negative contribution, and in the limit $z_M \to 1$, this contribution completely suppresses the gluon distribution without emission.
+Through unitarty and through the need to obtain identical global parton distributions for any value of $\zM$, the limit $z_M \to 1$ therefore naturally increases the emission probability and as a consequence the number of resolved partons.
+At the level of entropy, which is directly related to the number of resolved real emissions, this translates into an increase in entropy for $\zM$ approaching one.

-\section{Simulations for particle and parton multiplicities}
+\subsection{Simulations for particle and parton multiplicities}

 The H1 collaboration~\cite{H1:2020zpd} has measured charged particle multiplicities and calculated the hadron entropy $S_{\rm hadron}$ in different regions of the pseudorapidity of the charged particles for $\pt > 0.15$~\GeV\ in various bins of $x$ and $Q^2$.
+The entropy eq.(\ref{eq:entropy0}) is calculated from the mean multitplicity in bins od $x$ and $Q^2$, either on hadron or on parton level.
 An illustration of the rapidity region and the hard scattering process in DIS is shown in Fig.~\ref{fig:DIS-diagram}.

+We use a full NLO simulation in DIS obtained with \powheg~\cite{Banfi:2023aa} supplemented with parton shower and hadronization.
+The simulated events are analyzed using Rivet~\cite{Bierlich:2019rhm}.
+The parton shower is provided within the \pythia\ framework.
+For the presented study we use the improved parton shower \pythia -\pythiaPB~\cite{Jung:2025mtd}, which ensures, that the parton shower is fully consistent with the DGLAP evolved collinear PDF (which in general is not the case in standard parton showers).
+For completeness we also show results obtained with \rapgap~\cite{Jung:1993gf,RAPGAP33}, which has been used in the H1 analysis, and we compare results with a Monte Carlo simulation based on the CCFM small $x$ evolution~\cite{\ccfm} equation obtained with CASCADE~\cite{Jung:2001hx,cascadeweb,Jung:2010si,Baranov:2021uol}

-\subsection{Entropy at hadron level}
+\subsubsection{Entropy at hadron level}